Air Conditioning and Allergies: What You Need to Know

 - Respiratory issues

-Allergens That Can Be Spread by Your Air Conditioning System
+Allergens That Can Spread With Help From Your Air Conditioning System

-Your air conditioning system can spread any allergens that may be in your home.
+Your air conditioner can spread allergens that may be in your home.
 It can also spread allergens that come into your home.
-One way this happens is you have dirty or clogged filters.
-Pet dander, pollen, dust mites, mold and mildew, and volatile organic compounds (VOCs) are just some of the allergens or similar irritants that could be spread around your home with some help from your air conditioner.
+This happens is you have dirty or clogged filters.
+Pet dander, pollen, dust, and mold are some irritants that can cause issues.
+These can spread around your home with help from your air conditioner.
 The more they spread, the sicker you can become.

-You’re not going to be able to keep all possible allergens out of your home.
-What you can do, however, is take some steps to help your air conditioning system cut down on exposure to airborne allergens.
-An HVAC professional from Thornton Heating and Cooling can help you with any of the following steps:
+You’re not going to be able to keep all allergens out of your home.
+Take some steps to help your air conditioner cut down on airborne allergens.
+An HVAC professional from Thornton Heating Service, Inc. can help you with the following steps.

-- Cleaning air conditioning registers and vents to remove dust and other possible allergens
+Clean air conditioner registers and vents to remove dust and other possible allergens.

-- Attaching a dehumidifier to your air conditioning system to control relative humidity in your home
+Attach a dehumidifier to your air conditioner to control humidity in your home.

 Consider a HEPA Air Conditioning Filter

-Air conditioning air filters can also be helpful to consider HEPA (high efficiency particulate air) filters.
-These air conditioning filters are much better at removing allergens and other contaminants.
-HEPA filters are often recommended since they remove approximately 99 percent of airborne particles.
+Air conditioner filters can also help when you use HEPA filters.
+These filters are much better at removing allergens and contaminants.
+HEPA filters are often recommended.
+They remove approximately 99% of airborne particles.

 Don’t Forget about Your Outside Air Conditioning Unit

 Allergens can also get into your home through your outside air conditioning unit.
-This can happen if your exterior unit is cluttered with debris.
-Having flowers or other plants and trees that produce allergens around your outside unit can also give allergens a way into your home via your AC unit.
+This can happen if your exterior unit has a lot of debris around it.
+Flowers, plants, and trees produce allergens.
+If they’re around your outside unit, it can also give allergens a way into your home via your AC unit.

 Rare Skin Reactions

 Allergens aren’t the only possible cause of allergy issues involving air conditioning.
-In some instances, people can react to the cold air produced by a cooling system when it comes into contact with their skin.
+In some instances, people can react to the cold air from a cooling system.
+This happens when it comes into contact with their skin.
 This is a rare condition known as cold urticaria.
-It’s essentially an allergic reaction to very cold air.
-Protecting exposed skin and being mindful of air conditioning settings can help with this issue.
+It’s an allergic reaction to very cold air.
+Protect exposed skin and be mindful of air conditioning settings.
+This can help with this issue.

 Call Our HVAC Professionals Today

-Yes, you’ll want to talk to your doctor about allergens and your allergy issues.
-What an HVAC professional from Thornton Heating and Cooling can do is make sure your air conditioning system is clean and operating as effectively as possible.
-Our HVAC professionals can also check your ducts and other possible sources of allergens.
+You’ll want to talk to your doctor about allergens and your allergy issues.
+An HVAC professional from Thornton Heating Services, Inc. can make sure your air conditioning system is clean and operating.
+Our HVAC professionals can also check your ducts and other sources of allergens.

-Call us today to speak to one of our HVAC professionals about regular air conditioning maintenance and upkeep.
+Call us today to speak to our HVAC professionals about air conditioning maintenance.